Resram/Resram/README.md

 - 👋 Hi, I’m @Resram
 - 👀 I’m interested in Bioinformatics and data analysis
-- 🌱 I’m currently learning AI in healthcare
+- 🌱 I’m currently interested in AI applications in healthcare
-- 💞️ I’m looking to collaborate on dataanalytics on biological data
+- 💞️ I’m looking to collaborate on data analytics for biological data
 - 📫 How to reach me : Follow and collaborate on open projects